 Cisco UCS may be winning the hearts and minds of enterprise data center managers, but service providers say the proprietary system isn’t a good fit for the cloud.

-Last week, Cisco Systems Inc. said it had logged the 11,000th customer for its 3-year old Unified Computing System (UCS),
+Last week, Cisco Systems Inc. said it had logged the 11,000th customer for its 3-year old Unified Computing System (UCS), was positioned Gartner’s “Leaders Quadrant” for blade systems and launched the third-generation of the converged infrastructure platform.

 Meanwhile, some cloud and hosting providers say they are moving off UCS.